k-vagin-parc/salesmachine-php/README.md

     SM::send_buffer();

 ## Options
-When calling SM::init($api_key, $api_secret) an array of options can be passed as a third parameter.
+When calling Salesmachine::init($api_key, $api_secret) an array of options can be passed as a third parameter.
 If this parameter is not present or option keys are missing, the default values are taken.

 |Option | Default | Description